deeplearning2012/Mycodo/mycodo-manual.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 | Measurements: Total Volume, Flow Rate
-| Libraries: Input Module 1: pypi pylibftdi/fcntl/io/serial
+| Libraries: pypi pylibftdi/fcntl/io/serial
 | Manufacturer URL(s): `Link
   1 <https://www.atlas-scientific.com/flow/>`__
 | Datasheet URL(s): `Link
   1 <https://www.atlas-scientific.com/files/flow_EZO_Datasheet.pdf>`__

-Note: Set the Measurement Time Base to a value most appropriate for your anticipated flow (it will affect accuracy).
+Set the Measurement Time Base to a value most appropriate for your anticipated flow (it will affect accuracy).
 This flow rate time base that is set and returned from the sensor will be converted to liters per minute, which is the default unit for this input module.
 If you desire a